-By now, I think we can all agree that Tulum is full of surprises but here’s one cool thing to do in Tulum that not many people know about – Azulik Uh May.
+By now, we can all agree that Tulum is full of surprises but here’s one cool thing to do in Tulum that not many people know about – Azulik Uh May.

-I had no clue that this place even existed until a friend of mine suggested that we all take a little road trip out there (shoutout to Rebecca for this stellar suggestion) because this place was straight-up insane.
+We had no clue that this place even existed until a friend of ours suggested that we all take a little road trip out there (shoutout to Rebecca for this stellar suggestion) because this place was straight-up insane.

 Totally bonkers and a complete work of genius, Azulik Uh May bills itself as a is a holistic center for human vision and aims to reconnect visitors with the environment.

 Azulik Uh May is set in the midst of the Tulum jungle about 30 minutes from Tulum town.
 The founder, Eduardo Neira AKA Roth is a social entrepreneur and the founder of the Insta-famous Azulik hotel in town.